 Question Ar Rochmah 2017 75 Chien 2017 63 Er 2012 76 Liu 2016 77 patients Could the reference standard, its conduct, or its interpretation have introduced bias?
-Unclear: the methodology is NR in detail in the publication High: only positive results underwent ddPCR/MLPA and therefore the interpretation may be biased, false negatives cannot be determined and so this will affect sensitivity/specificity calculations Unclear: the methodology is NR in detail in the publication Retrospective study: Unclear: test conduct appears unlikely to have introduced bias as all samples were treated identically and validated through repetition, but it is unclear if the Sanger DNA sequencing results were interpreted without the knowledge of the RT-PCR results Prospective study: High: only positive screening tests were reconfirmed using a reference standard; negative results did not undergo the reference standard Is there concern that the target condition as defined by the reference standard does not match the review question?
-Low: the reference standard was used to evaluate SMN1 exon 7 deletion Low: MLPA should detect SMA as defined by the review question Low: DHPLC should screen for SMA as defined in the review question Retrospective and prospective study: Unclear: DNA sequencing is described as the 'gold standard' to detect a single nucleotide difference, which indicates a diagnosis of SMA (however, MLPA is described as the gold standard for detecting exon loss though, which is not used here and would be useful to determine exon 7 loss in SMA patients) PARTICIPANT FLOW Was there an appropriate interval between the index Unclear: (although it is stated that DBS samples Unclear: NR Unclear: The reference standard was conducted first, Retrospective and prospective study:
+Unclear: the methodology is NR in detail in the publication High: only positive results underwent ddPCR/MLPA and therefore the interpretation may be biased, false negatives cannot be determined and so this will affect sensitivity/specificity calculations Unclear: the methodology is NR in detail in the publication Retrospective study: Unclear: test conduct appears unlikely to have introduced bias as all samples were treated identically and validated through repetition, but it is unclear if the Sanger DNA sequencing results were interpreted without the knowledge of the RT-PCR results Prospective study: High: only positive screening tests were reconfirmed using a reference standard; negative results did not undergo the reference standard Is there concern that the target condition as defined by the reference standard does not match the review question? et condition as defined by reference standard was used to evaluate SMN1 match the review Low: the reference standard was used to evaluate SMN1 exon 7 deletion Low: MLPA should de SMA as defined by treview guestion Low: DHPLC should screen for SMA as defined in the review question Retrospective and prospective study: Unclear: DNA sequencing is described as the 'gold standard' to detect a single nucleotide difference, which indicates a diagnosis of SMA (however, MLPA is described as the gold standard for detecting exon loss though, which is not used here and would be useful to determine exon 7 loss in SMA patients) PARTICIPANT FLOW Was there an appropriate interval between the index Unclear: (although it is stated that DBS samples Unclear: NR Unclear: The reference standard was conducted first, Retrospective and prospective study: